Robert James Cromie

 Robert James Cromie (July 4, 1887 – May 11, 1936) was a Canadian newspaper publisher.
 He published the Vancouver Sun from 1917 until his death.

-Cromie was born on July 4, 1887, in Scotstown, Quebec, to Henry James Cromie of Ireland and Sarah Ann Guy of Australia.

 Meeting with General J.W.
-Stewart; Employment with Foley, Welch and Stewart
+Stewart; employment with Foley, Welch and Stewart

 Cromie moved to Winnipeg as a teenager, where he worked as a junior office boy with the wholesale grocery firm Foley, Lock, and Larson and was associated with Winnipeg's Mariaggi hotel for approximately two years.
 During this period he put in 12 to 14 hours a day as waiter, captain of the bell boys and assistant bookkeeper and attending night school and the Y.M.C.A.
 It was as a bellhop at the Mariaggi Hotel that Cromie met General J.W.
 Stewart who hired him in 1906 to work at the Vancouver firm of Foley, Welch and Stewart, a large railway construction company.

 The story of the meeting of Cromie and Stewart, during which Cromie impressed Stewart by "returning half" of a "sizeable tip", saying it was "too much" is an item of "Vancouver newspaper folklore".
-A version of the story appears in a profile entitled “Cromie of the Sun,” published in the Nov.
+A version of the story appears in a profile titled "Cromie of the Sun", published in the Nov.
 1, 1928 issue of Maclean's magazine, provided by an eastern businessman:

-Receiving a quarter for delivering a glass of water to the man’s hotel room, the teen-aged bellhop returned a dime and nickel in change.
-“Ten cents is enough for a glass of ice-water,” he explained.
-As the businessman recounted to Maclean’s a quarter-century later, “Well, say, no bellhop ever said that to anyone before or after in the history of the world.
+Receiving a quarter for delivering a glass of water to the man's hotel room, the teen-aged bellhop returned a dime and nickel in change.
+"Ten cents is enough for a glass of ice-water," he explained.
+As the businessman recounted to Maclean's a quarter-century later, "Well, say, no bellhop ever said that to anyone before or after in the history of the world.
 It nearly struck me dumb.
 I began to take an interest in the one and only bell-boy of his kind.
-‘What’s your name, sonny,’ I asked.
-‘Bobby Cromie,’ he said.
-And that’s the fellow who’s publishing the Sun newspaper in your town.””
+'What's your name, sonny,' I asked.
+'Bobby Cromie,' he said.
+And that's the fellow who's publishing the Sun newspaper in your town."

 On 6 Sept.
 1911, Cromie married Bernadette Grace Mcfeely, the daughter of Mr. and Mrs. Edward J. McFeely, by the Rev. Father Welch at the Church of Our Lady of the Holy Rosary in Vancouver.
 At the time of his marriage, Cromie was the Vancouver purchasing agent for Foley, Welch & Stewart and was also serving as private secretary to Stewart.

 Stewart and Cromie's names appear on the permit for the 1912 'Stewart and Cromie Warehouse', now the 'Percival Building', on Hamilton Street in Vancouver.

 In 1917 Cromie was put in charge of the Vancouver Sun, a property of Foley, Welch and Stewart, and, by August, 1917, he had become the owner of the newspaper.